 Ragi Porridge Recipe

-Ragi malt and ragi porridge are the same things with different names.
-Ragi is cooked in either milk or water and it is very healthy for babies and adults alike.
-Ragi can be given to babies as early as they start on solids because it has high nutritional value; it is a good source of Vitamin B1 and B3, calcium, and iron.
+Ragi malt and ragi porridge are the same thing with different names.
+Ragi is cooked in either milk or water and is healthy for babies and adults.
+It can be given to babies as early as they start on solids because it has high nutritional value; it is a good source of Vitamins B1 and B3, calcium, and iron.

-Ragi is also known as finger millet and is widely consumed in southern parts of India.
-As ragi does not have a taste of its own, its porridge can be made in two ways, either sweet or salty.
-If you want to know how you can make ragi porridge for your baby, read on.
+Ragi, also known as finger millet, is widely consumed in southern parts of India.
+As ragi does not have a taste of its own, its porridge can be made in two ways: sweet or salty.
+If you want to know how to make ragi porridge for your baby, read on.
 We have a quick recipe for you!

 Cooking Time